ahmadary772/teclaptop/content/posts/best-motherboards-for-rtx-3080-in-2023.md

           As a result of its strong overclocking capabilities and many heatsinks and water pumps, the **ASUS ROG Strix X570-E Gaming** is the finest enthusiast motherboard for RTX 3080, as determined by our research.
+    pros:
+      - pro: Facilities for advanced connectivity
+      - pro: The audio feature of Supreme
+      - pro: Overclocking enough
+    cons:
+      - con: No onboard buttons or voltage monitoring points
   - name: ASUS TUF Gaming X570-Plus WIFI
     nameForTOC: ASUS TUF Gaming X570-Plus WIFI
     specifications: